Northrop M2-F3

-The Northrop M2-F3 was a heavyweight lifting body rebuilt from the Northrop M2-F2 after it crashed at the Dryden Flight Research Center in 1967.
+The Northrop M2-F3 is a heavyweight lifting body rebuilt from the Northrop M2-F2 after it crashed at the Dryden Flight Research Center in 1967.
 It was modified with an additional third vertical fin - centered between the tip fins - to improve control characteristics.
 The "M" refers to "manned" and "F" refers to "flight" version.

 Development

 Early flight testing of the M2-F1 and M2-F2 lifting body reentry configurations had validated the concept of piloted lifting body reentry from space.
 When the M2-F2 crashed on May 10, 1967, valuable information had already been obtained and was contributing to new designs.

 NASA pilots said the M2-F2 had lateral control problems, so when the M2-F2 was rebuilt at Northrop and redesignated the M2-F3, it was modified with an additional third vertical fin - centered between the tip fins - to improve control characteristics.

 After a three-year-long redesign and rebuilding effort, the M2-F3 was ready to fly.
 The May 1967 crash of the M2-F2 had torn off the left fin and landing gear.
 It had also damaged the external skin and internal structure.
 Flight Research Center engineers worked with Ames Research Center and the Air Force in redesigning the vehicle with a center fin to provide greater stability.
 At first, it seemed that the vehicle had been irreparably damaged, but the original manufacturer, Northrop, did the repair work and returned the redesigned M2-F3 with a center fin for stability to the FRC.

 While the M2-F3 was still demanding to fly, the center fin eliminated the high risk of pilot-induced oscillation (PIO) that was characteristic of the M2-F2.